See all > News

 You don’t need a referral for our service as we work directly with Canadian dermatologists through our platform.
 To request a consultation, log in to your Maple account, click “see doctor” and select “dermatology”.
 Then, fill in a detailed description of your concern and attach any images you feel are necessary for review.

 Once the dermatologist analyzes your file, you’ll receive a full report including any advice, treatment plans and diagnoses that the dermatologist believes are necessary — in 24 hours or less!

 Where is online dermatology available?

-Our online dermatology service is currently available in Ontario, British Columbia, Manitoba, Nova Scotia and Newfoundland and Labrador.
+Our online dermatology service is currently available in Ontario, Quebec, British Columbia, Alberta, Nova Scotia, Nunavut and Newfoundland and Labrador.
 We hope to expand the service to additional provinces in the coming months.

 Are prescriptions included?

 Yes!
 Our dermatology service allows for a wide variety of prescriptions at the doctor’s discretion with the exception of controlled medications such as narcotics.
 Once you accept a prescription, you’ll have the option to pick it up from any pharmacy or we’ll deliver it right to your door at no additional cost.

 Consultations aren’t covered under provincial health plans since they’re conducted via secure text message, and often with an out-of-province doctor to ensure your request can be picked up quickly.
 They cost $180 and include the applicable diagnosis, and any necessary treatment plans or prescriptions.
 You can also book 15-minute follow-up appointments for $90, if you or the dermatologist would like to follow your condition.
 For those with health insurance, we always recommend checking with your provider to see if our services can be covered.